peterjunpark/ROCm/docs/how-to/tuning-guides/mi300x/workload.rst

 Maximizing vllm instances on a single node
 ------------------------------------------

 The general guideline is to maximize per-node throughput by running as many vLLM instances as possible.
-However, too many instances can result in no memory for
-KV-cache.
+However, too many instances can result in no memory for KV-cache.

 The AMD Instinct™ “MI308X” GPU is equipped with an industry-leading 192GB of HBM3 memory capacity and bandwidth.

 For models that can be fit in one GPU, to maximize the accumulated throughput, you can run as many as eight instances vLLM simultaneously on one MI308X node (with eight GPUs).
-To do so, use the GPU isolation environment variable CUDA_VISIBLE_DEVICES.
+To do so, use the GPU isolation environment variable ``CUDA_VISIBLE_DEVICES``.

 For example, this script runs eight instances of vLLM for throughput benchmarking at the same time with a model that can fit in one GPU:

 .. code-block:: shell